hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/index.md

 !!! important

     This isn't a permissioning feature.
-    If you want to restrict access to the API, we recommend using the [Besu authentication mechanism](authenticate.md) with username and password authentication or JWT public key authentication.
+    To restrict access to the API, we recommend using the [Besu authentication mechanism](authenticate.md) with username and password authentication or JWT public key authentication.

 If your application publishes RPC ports, specify the hostnames when starting Besu.